Where You Gain Fat Tells you A Lot About Your Hormones

 It’s not an actual gain of fat mass but instead a retention of fluid and water.

-How to Get Target Fat On your Body
+How to Target Fat For Weight Loss

 For the most part, it isn’t really possible to target areas of fat on your body.